 This degree seeks to provide students with a dynamic combination of theological and ministerial formation, which prepares them to offer an engaging, well-formed witness to the world.
 Those preparing for ecclesial ministry will wish to explore this degree program.
+Students can complete this degree in pastoral studies online or on campus.
 A student who completes the MAPS can expect to demonstrate:

 - Academic (intellectual)